 email: email@example.com; website: merchandisefood.com

-Primary Focus: We advise specialty food retailers, independent grocer stores, farm markets, and butcher shops grow profitably through improved merchandising strategy, new products and general retail and operations consulting.
+Primary Focus: We advise specialty food retailers, independent grocery stores, farm markets, and butcher shops grow profitably through improved merchandising strategy, new products, and general retail and operations consulting.

 Natural Products Consulting Institute

 Contact: Bob Burke